ericthebell/ericthebell.github.io/_posts/2025-11-28-on-task-tracking.md

 Having a method is great, but where to actually put everything?
 From paper notebooks and bullet journals to a parade of software and apps, I spent years iterating through tools trying to find the right balance of structure and flexibility that works for me.

-In high school it was paper planners, class handouts, and noticing that noets scrawled in red ink stayed legible on my hand longer than blue ink.
+In high school it was paper planners, class handouts, and noticing that notes scrawled in red ink stayed legible on my hand longer than blue ink.
 In college it was a desktop of digital sticky notes, a binder for each semester, and a paper filing system.
 By grad school I had finally succumbed to my first cell phone and began switching from paper planners to digital calendars.
 Soon I could access notes and tasks from multiple devices, and eventually my phone was key.

 *Various tools and their tradeoffs for me:*
 - **OmniFocus**.
 Structured with GTD in mind, a little too easy to drown in just a few too many layers.